GabrielProstitis/kqx.io/content/writeups/inline8.md

 summary = 'Exploiting a pretty broken JS-engine' tags = [
     'JS-Engine'
-    'heap'
 ]
 toc = true
 +++

 ## Premise
-This is a writeup for a challenge I encountered at [DefCamp DCTF Finals 2025](https://def.camp/competitions/defcamp-capture-the-flag-d-ctf-at-the-hacking-village/), an onsite CTF I played with [TRX](https://theromanxpl0.it/), and while I didn't finish my exploit on time during the CTF I thought it would be interesting to explain my approach, as it ended up being pretty different from the [Author's solution](https://blog.mcsky.ro/writeups/2025/11/15/inline8-writeup.html).
+This is a writeup for a challenge I encountered at [DefCamp DCTF Finals 2025](https://def.camp/competitions/defcamp-capture-the-flag-d-ctf-at-the-hacking-village/), an onsite CTF I played with [TRX](https://theromanxpl0.it/), and while I didn't finish my exploit on time during the CTF, I thought it would be interesting to explain my approach, as it ended up being pretty different from the [Author's solution](https://blog.mcsky.ro/writeups/2025/11/15/inline8-writeup.html).

 ## Challenge Overview
 The challenge tasks us to exploit a custom JS interpreter called **"jsish"**, patched in order to remove some functionalities that would trivialize gaining code execution.